fons/dyn_options/README.md

     	option = dyn_options.create_option(argv, option_defaults())

-If you have defualts, have *option_defaults()* should return a dictionary of key-value pairs.
+If you have defaults, have *option_defaults()* should return a dictionary of key-value pairs.

-A simple flag is specified with a vlaue of True or False.
+A simple flag is specified with a value of True or False.

+Anything starting with a - or -- (i.e. a single or double dash) is considered a flag.
+Anything following a flag is concatenated until the next flag is encountered.
+So, '--opt hello world' will be converted to an option flag called opt4, with a value of 'hello world'.

 ## An example